Ottawa, March 21, 2017

 This document is also available in PDF (94 Kb) [help with PDF files]

-This memorandum has been revised to reflect changes in contact information and the process to request a re-determination by the President.
+This memorandum has been revised to edit hyperlinks and does not affect or change any of the existing process to request a re-determination by the President.

 This memorandum explains the procedures to request re-determinations and file appeals under the Special Import Measures Act (SIMA).